peng-ju/Power-of-Choice/quadratic_optimization/README.md

 ### Problem formulation for quadratic model optimization
-- Question: how to make this a ML problem?
-- Note: it takes an average of 3 min to train 15000 epochs on a Intel i7-1370H CPU.
-Using MLflow to track the training metrix slows down the training by around 60 times, ending up taking 3 hours for the same training process.

 1, The local objective function/loss function of k-th client (out of totally K clients) is: